 The most we could tell was they might've fallen from holes in the cliff.

 "Let's go," said the others.
 They wanted to leave and thought getting involved with helping the mice not worthy of much thought.

 "I'm taking these guys home," I said.

-That decision being made, I fit all three little guys into my coat pocket.
-They were small and their eyes were sealed shut.
+That decision having been made, I fit all three little guys into my coat pocket.
+They were small, and their eyes were sealed shut.
 They were babies.

 I had no idea what I was going to do or what I was getting myself into, but I had committed.